-The following table summarizes segment assets and operating balances by reportable segment as of and for the three months ended January 31, 2018 and 2017 respectively.
+The following table summarizes segment asset and operating balances by reportable segment as of and for the three and six months ended April 30, 2018 and 2017 respectively.

 The Company's reportable business segments operate in three geographic locations.
 Those geographic locations are: